-The Parliament decides on governmental bills concerning the budgetary and legal prerequisites of the Armed Forces.
-Further control of the Armed Forces is executed directly through governmental decisions to the Armed Forces and through the authority to appoint officers to leading positions.
+The Parliament decides on Governmental Bills concerning the budgetary and legal prerequisites of the Swedish Armed Forces.
+Further control of the Armed Forces is executed directly through governmental decisions, and through the Government's authority to appoint officers to leading positions within the Armed Forces.
 Sweden has no paramilitary or internal security forces.
-Specific institutions have been established to ensure the efficiency of the democratic control over the public administration, including the Armed Forces.
+Specific institutions have been established to ensure the efficiency of the democratic control over the public administration, the latter including the Swedish Armed Forces.

-Parliamentary control and the Armed Forces
+Parliamentary control and the Swedish Armed Forces

 The Act containing instructions for the Parliamentary Ombudsmen (1986:765) charges the Parliamentary Ombudsmen with the task of supervising the central government and the municipal authorities, public officials and other officers employed at these authorities, which include the Armed Forces, the Police, and the Swedish Security Service.
 The Act concerning the Supervision exercised by the Chancellor of Justice (1975:1339) stipulates that the Chancellor of Justice shall exercise supervision in order to ensure that persons and organisations which conduct public sector business observe laws and other statutes, and otherwise fulfil their obligations.
 Finally, the Chancellor of Justice and the Parliamentary Ombudsmen have full insight into the workings of the Armed Forces, and are responsible for the legal control of them.
-Any citizen can file a legal compliant against the Armed Forces to these two bodies, which also carry out investigations on their own initiative.
+Any citizen can file a legal complaint against the Swedish Armed Forces to these two bodies, which also carry out investigations on their own initiative.